Search

 The Government of Canada recommends visiting a healthcare professional if you think you need a prescription.
 Proper diagnosis is necessary.
 Not all illnesses can or should be treated with antibiotics.
 If you are prescribed antibiotics, use them responsibly by:

 • Taking antibiotics exactly as directed by the healthcare professional.
-Always
+Always know:

-• know how much to take
+• How much to take.

-• when to take it, and
+• When to take it.

-• how long to take it.
+• How long to take it.

 • Finish your antibiotics as instructed, even if you feel better.